 Do not be discouraged if some of these tips seem out of reach.
 People with low- to moderate-income can also benefit from special programs.
 Private enterprises or state assistance like CalFHA can help you realize your dreams of owning a home.
 Some might even offer down-payment assistance that you won't have to pay back until you sell your home.

 We know you are doing your homework, but you can never get enough guidance during this important time.
 We recommend that you take homebuyer classes.
 These classes cover a wide range of topics that will be invaluable in your journey to homeownership.
-Classes cover how to pick the right home, loan programs, home ownership responsibilities and saving for a down payment.
+Classes cover how to pick the home and loan programs that may fit your need.
+The also cover home ownership responsibilities and saving for a down payment.